Vertex-minor-closed classes are $\chi$-bounded: Preliminaries

-Now consider another auxiliary graph $A$, this time on vertex set $[N_1]$ such that for each pair $k<i$, vertex $k$ is adjacent to vertex $i$ if and only if $x_k$ is complete to $\{z_{i,j}: j\in Y\}$.
+Now consider another auxiliary graph $A$, this time on the vertex set $[N_1]$ such that for each pair $k<i$, the vertex $k$ is adjacent to the vertex $i$ if and only if $x_k$ is complete to $\{z_{i,j}: j\in Y\}$ in $G$.
 A stable set $I$ of $A$ corresponds to an induced $K_{|I|,|Y|}^1$, while a clique $C$ corresponds to a completely interfered $K_{|C|,|Y|}^1$.
 Hence we may assume that $G$ contains an induced subgraph $H$ that is a completely interfered $K_{n,n+1}^1$.

 Then observe that is isomorphic to $K_{n,n}^1$ as we require. \end{proof}

 As a consequence of Lemma~\ref{K^1_n,n} and Lemma~\ref{Ramsey K^1_n,n} we get the following.

 \begin{lemma} For every graph $G$ there exist integers $q$ and $h$ such that every interfered $K_{q,h}^1$ contains $G$ as a vertex-minor. \end{lemma}